paulbayer/Inventory_Scripts/README.md

 	- This script displays all Lambda Functions in all available accounts (by reading the credentials file and parsing the profiles to run against).
 ---
 ## IAM Scripts
+- **all_my_policies.sh**
+    	- This script displays all of the IAM policies you have in all of your accounts.
 - **roles_with_policies.sh**
 	- This script displays all of the IAM Roles and associated policies you have in your specified account.
 - **all_my_IAM_roles.sh**